rajesh-adk-137/autogenius/README.md

 3. Follow the readme inside the database folder to setup the mysql database using the used_cars_db_dump.sql file.
 4. Follow the steps in `MINDSDB_MODEL_SETUP.md` to create and manage predictive models in MindsDB, ensure the database server is running at port 3306.
 5. Run the fastapi backend.
+6. To use the chatbot feature powered by Google's Gemini engine, you need to get gemini api key.

 ## Demo